 COLORADO SPRINGS, Colo.
-(KKTV) - A man accused of driving drunk and killing a teen one month shy of high school graduation declined to continue to trial Monday and instead entered a guilty plea.
+(KKTV) - A man accused of driving drunk and killing a teen one month shy of high school graduation was sentenced to 24 years in prison on Tuesday, the maximum sentence for his crime.

 Finley's family told 11 News they hoped their son's death could help others make the choice to not drink and drive.

 "What we want ... the community to come together and heighten the awareness of the severity of drinking and driving.
-When poor choices are made, it can potentially affect people -- and it's affected our family, and it's affected our community," said Mason Peters, Finley's father.
+When poor choices are made, it can potentially affect people -- and it's affected our family, and it's affected our community," said Mason Peters, Finley's stepfather.